What is Fair Share?

 How do I pay my Fair Share?

-- Volunteering efforts in lieu of payments (See “Fair Share Opportunities”)
+- Volunteering efforts – either in lieu of total payment, or in part-payment (See “Fair Share Opportunities”)

 - Checks may be dropped off in the “Black Box” outside the Director’s office in the band hall OR may be mailed directly to the AR Treasurer: